ChrisPenner/eve/README.md

   addListener_ scoreContributor1
   addListener_ scoreContributor2

-  -- This dispatchers the triggering event and monoidally sums all the individual score components! computeTotalScore :: App (Sum Int) computeTotalScore = do
+  -- This dispatches the triggering event and monoidally sums all the individual score components! computeTotalScore :: App (Sum Int) computeTotalScore = do
   Sum score <- dispatchEvent ComputeScore